 We must make those in office Modify or Repeal NESA or ESA Acts, which are used to file lawsuits to shut down our mining, logging etc. in the name of protection, when in fact it's hurting our Citizens and their Freedoms.
 This is one way of dealing with it, however the real solution is to restore the Lands back to the Western States and take the Federal Government out of our lives in just one more of several areas in which they have no Constitutional Basis for involvement to start with.

 We must meet with others holding federal elected office in surrounding states and ask them to begin the process of restoring our lands to US at the federal level.
 After all, they’re supposed to represent our states, not the Federal Government.

-We have rights, and we need to begin to exercise them.
-We have already seen how the federal government has treated US when it comes to defending our border.This issue is only the first step in restoring to us our state’s sovereignty and rights.
+We have rights, and we must exercise them.
+We've seen how the federal government has treated US when it comes to defending our border.This issue is only the first step in restoring to us our state’s sovereignty and rights.

 *See how our government pays and controls the lands in the US,

 just go to this website; http://statistics.onrr.gov/ReportTool.aspx

 In 2013 the Federal Government claiming Unconstitutional Title and Control of State Lands gave “tribute” to all states except Rhode Island, Guam, Puerto Rico and the Virgin Islands in an effort to justify their illegal seizure of State land.

 "Tribute" money was intended to justify and demonstrate their benevolence by helping to alleviate our loss of taxes, potential new employment and other lost revenue.
 Arizona revenue loss is fourth, only California, Utah and New Mexico have lost more.